Zurich city skyline with Limmat River and old town at beautiful autumn sunset, Switzerland

 Why Visit Zurich?

 Zurich captivates as Switzerland's largest and most cosmopolitan city where the medieval Altstadt's (Old Town's) beautifully preserved Renaissance guild halls and narrow cobblestone lanes line the Limmat River flowing from the lake, Lake Zurich's (Zürichsee) scenic promenade stretches for kilometers with graceful swans gliding and multiple public swimming platforms (Badi), and the famous Bahnhofstrasse consistently ranks among the world's most expensive luxury shopping streets (alongside Fifth Avenue and Champs-Élysées) where Rolex, Chopard, and Cartier boutiques cater to wealthy clientele.
-This pristine financial and banking capital (approximately 440,000 in city proper, 1.9 million in greater Zurich metropolitan area depending on definition) remarkably balances serious banking wealth and headquarters of global corporations (UBS, Credit Suisse, Google's European engineering hub) with surprising creativity and progressive culture—the exceptional Kunsthaus art museum (adult tickets around CHF 24, concessions available, and free entry to the collection on Wednesdays) houses outstanding Giacometti, Munch, Monet, and Swiss art collections rivaling major European capitals, the innovative Freitag Tower constructed from stacked recycled shipping containers sells the company's recycled messenger bags, and Zurich West's formerly industrial Kreis 5 district's converted factories and warehouses now host cutting-edge nightclubs, street food markets, and creative studios.
-The atmospheric Altstadt's charming cobblestone lanes perfectly preserve Romanesque twin-towered Grossmünster cathedral (free entry, CHF 5/$6 to climb 187 steps up tower for spectacular panoramic views over city, lake, and distant Alps), beautiful Fraumünster church's famous Marc Chagall stained glass windows (entry CHF 5/$6 windows date from 1970), St.
+This pristine financial and banking capital (approximately 440,000 in city proper, 1.9 million in greater Zurich metropolitan area depending on definition) remarkably balances serious banking wealth and headquarters of global corporations (UBS, Credit Suisse, Google's European engineering hub) with surprising creativity and progressive culture—the exceptional Kunsthaus art museum (adult tickets around $31 / CHF 24, concessions available, and free entry to the collection on Wednesdays) houses outstanding Giacometti, Munch, Monet, and Swiss art collections rivaling major European capitals, the innovative Freitag Tower constructed from stacked recycled shipping containers sells the company's recycled messenger bags, and Zurich West's formerly industrial Kreis 5 district's converted factories and warehouses now host cutting-edge nightclubs, street food markets, and creative studios.
+The atmospheric Altstadt's charming cobblestone lanes perfectly preserve Romanesque twin-towered Grossmünster church (free entry, around $6.36 / CHF 4.92 to climb 187 steps up tower for spectacular panoramic views over city, lake, and distant Alps; note: renovation planned 2025–2029), beautiful Fraumünster church's famous Marc Chagall stained glass windows (entry around $6.36 / CHF 4.92, windows date from 1970), St.

-Uetliberg mountain (a day ticket for the Uetlibergbahn is around CHF 18, approximately 30 minutes from Zurich Hauptbahnhof, covered by Zurich Card and Swiss Travel Pass) offers incredible 360° panoramic views spanning from snow-capped Alps to Germany's Black Forest from its 871-meter summit accessible via easy walking trail, especially stunning at sunset.
-Zurich's excellent museums span Swiss National Museum's (around CHF 13) comprehensive Swiss cultural history in a fairy-tale castle-like building to Kunsthaus' world-class European art.
-The diverse food scene mixes traditional Swiss classics (proper cheese fondue CHF 28-40, Züri Geschnetzeltes sliced veal in rich cream sauce with rösti CHF 38-48, raclette) with exceptional international cuisines reflecting Zurich's global cosmopolitan character from authentic Thai to Japanese to Indian.
+Uetliberg mountain (return ticket around $24–$25 / CHF 18–CHF 19, approximately 30 minutes from Zurich Hauptbahnhof, covered by Zurich Card and Swiss Travel Pass) offers incredible 360° panoramic views spanning from snow-capped Alps to Germany's Black Forest from its 871-meter summit accessible via easy walking trail, especially stunning at sunset.
+Zurich's excellent museums span Swiss National Museum's (around $16 / CHF 13, concessions $13 / CHF 10) comprehensive Swiss cultural history in a fairy-tale castle-like building to Kunsthaus' world-class European art.
+The diverse food scene mixes traditional Swiss classics (proper cheese fondue $35–$51 / CHF 27–CHF 39, Züri Geschnetzeltes sliced veal in rich cream sauce with rösti $48–$61 / CHF 37–CHF 47, raclette) with exceptional international cuisines reflecting Zurich's global cosmopolitan character from authentic Thai to Japanese to Indian.

 What to Do